App Extensions - Razor and Views

 To include Razor files in an extension:

-Open the extension configuration of the extension
+- Open extension configuration

-Enable Has Razor Files (but only if you include view definitions)
+- Enable Has Razor Files

 Tip